jyuan5/CheesyBusiness/README.md

 Check if the starting position is the position which contains the treasure.

 If not, invoke the recursive abstraction:
-- move one unit in the next possible cardinal direction
+- determine the next possible cardinal direction with a legal cell and record it
+- If there is one legal neighboring cell, then mark the current cell as illegal and move one unit in the previously recorded cardinal direction.
+If there is more than one legal neighboring cell, then it is a junction; do not mark current cell as illegal and move one unit in the next possible cardinal direction.
 - make the new position the new starting position
 - invoke the recursive step